Ekar: An Explainable Method for Knowledge Aware Recommendation: Related work

-\xhdr{KG-based Recommendation} Our work is closely related to KG-based recommendation, which utilizes general knowledge graphs (e.g., DBpedia, YAGO, and Satori) to improve recommender systems.
+Our work is closely related to KG-based recommendation, which utilizes general knowledge graphs (e.g., DBpedia, YAGO, and Satori) to improve recommender systems.
 Existing KG-based recommendation methods can be roughly divided into two classes: embedding-based methods and path-based methods.
-In embedding-based methods, users and items are represented by low-dimensional vectors, where entities' embeddings from the knowledge graph are used to enhance corresponding items' representations~\cite{Cao_2019,wang2018dkn,Wang_2019,zhang2016collaborative}.
+In embedding-based methods, users and items are represented by low-dimensional vectors, where entities' embeddings from the knowledge graph are used to enhance corresponding items' representations~\cite{Cao_2019,wang2018dkn,Wang_2019,zhang2016collaborative,10.1145/3292500.3330989}.
 Although these methods perform well, it's hard to explain the recommendation results because representations are in a latent space.
 In path-based methods, meta-paths and meta-graphs are commonly used to extract various semantic dependencies between users and items~\cite{yu2014personalized,zhao2017meta}.
 However, it is almost computationally infeasible to enumerate all the useful meta-paths or meta-graphs.
 Moreover, the meta-paths and meta-graphs need to be manually defined and cannot generalize to new datasets.
 Instead of pre-defining specific paths, the RippleNet~\cite{wang2018ripplenet} directly propagates users' preferences along edges in KG via the attention mechanism and then interprets the recommendations according to the attention scores, which however might not be trustworthy.
 The most recent work KPRN~\cite{Wang2018ExplainableRO} uses LSTM to model the paths between users and items.
 However, sampling paths via breadth-first-search (BFS) is inefficient and may miss meaningful paths.
 Different from KPRN, our method defines the path finding problem as a sequential decision problem.
 We train an agent to automatically generate a meaningful path between a user and his/her relevant item via policy gradient methods.
+A concurrent work to ours is PGPR~\cite{Xian:2019:RKG:3331184.3331203}, which also formulate the recommendation task as a sequential decision process over knowledge graphs.
+The major differences are two folds: 1) we encode the complete path history as current state while PGPR only considers a small portion of it; 2) we first pre-train a state-of-the-art KGE model for reward shaping and therefore achieve much better performance.